 Connect specific locations by a corridor

 This scenario is similar to the paths scenario in which you want to connect specific locations to other specific locations.
-However, instead of connecting the locations with linear paths, in these scenarios, they are connected by a corridor.
+However, instead of connecting the locations with linear paths, in this scenarios, they are connected by a corridor.
 The width of the corridor at any point is based on cost.
 It is not a simple Euclidean buffer around the connecting paths.
-To create the corridor, first run Distance Accumulation on the specific initial location.
-Then run the tool on the other specific location you want to connect to.
-Next, use the resulting accumulation distance rasters and back direction rasters as input to the Least Cost Corridor tool.
-To define the width of the corridor, apply a threshold either as a percent of the minimum value of the summed accumulative cost distance rasters or by a specified accumulative cost.
+To create the corridor, first run Distance Accumulation on the specific initial locations.
+Then run the tool on the other specific locations you want to connect to.
+Next, use the two resulting distance rasters as input to the Corridor tool.
+Use a conditional Spatial Analyst tool, such as Con, to apply a threshold on the resulting raster from Corridor, which allows you to define the width of the corridor.

 For use cases and additional information, see Connect locations with corridors.